charan7324/ai-circuit-master/README.md

 # AI Circuit Master ⚡

 An intelligent, physically-aware Electronic Design Automation (EDA) tool.
-This application uses the Gemini 1.5 Flash model to convert natural language descriptions or hand-drawn images into professional, LaTeX-rendered circuit schematics.
+This application uses the Gemini 2.5 Flash model to convert natural language descriptions or hand-drawn images into professional, LaTeX-rendered circuit schematics.

-## 🚀 Live Demo
-[PASTE YOUR RAILWAY URL HERE]

 ## 🌟 Key Features
 - **Physically Intelligent Rendering:** The AI analyzes current flow.
 If a circuit is "broken" (e.g., an open switch in series), output components like LEDs are automatically rendered in a "Dark/Off" state.